GYNAECOLOGICAL ILLNESSES

 Other exclusionary conditions are big tumours and tumours suspected to be cancerous that cannot be treated with laparoscopy.

 Pre-surgery preparation would include not eating or drinking for six hours before the operation.
-In some cases, we would recommend bowel preparation as well but that would be discussed on a case by case basis.
+We would also recommend bowel preparation in some cases, but that would be discussed on a case-by-case basis.

 The surgery itself is performed under general anaesthesia.
-The patient is usually admitted to the hospital in the morning and assessed by an anaesthetist before the procedure then taken into the operating room.
+The patient is usually admitted to the hospital in the morning, assessed by an anaesthetist before the procedure, and then taken into the operating room.

 In 99% of cases, we use general anaesthesia for laparoscopy.
 It is not painful because the patient is asleep and doesn’t feel anything.
 The patient will also have very little memory of the procedure afterwards.

-The surgery length is dependent on the pathology and usually, the length of the surgery can be predicted using my clinical assessment and imaging before the operation.
+The length of the surgery is dependent on the pathology, but it can usually be predicted using my clinical assessment and imaging before the operation.